2024 Canal Clean Sweep Volunteers

 Trail Maintenance Volunteers

 The CCA greatly appreciates our trail maintenance volunteers, these volunteers are predominantly local college student groups led by a team of CCA Board of Trustees and Board Members.
-In 2024, Colgate COVE Service Day (with 5 volunteers) and Hamilton College HAVOC Service Day (with 22 members of the Men's Lacrosse team) helped to clear sections of the towpath trail both north of Rt 20 and south of Rt 20 on Canal Rd.
+In 2025, Colgate COVE Service Day (with 16 volunteers) helped clean the deck located behind the Cottage Museum, sort bottles and cans collected during the Antique Show, and cleared a section of the towpath trail near Oriskany Creek.
+Additionally, 7 volunteers from Hamilton College Service Day helped to clear a section of the towpath trail north of Elm Street.
 We thank you for all your help to keep the trail clear for the trail users and for the town/county personnel to mow the grass!

 Student Volunteer Photo Archive